DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 66 - 06.19.2025.md

 - The ritual succeeds.
 Delban escapes but Virion is brought back with no soul.
 - Rin sacrifices his soul to his god, Myrkul, bring back Virion's soul.
 - Virion breaks down, doesn't want this.
 Rin can't be brought back.
+- Virion had to watch all that happened while
+- What happened to diamonds and pearls?